DreamWaQ++: Obstacle-Aware Quadrupedal Locomotion With Resilient Multi-Modal Reinforcement Learning: Implementation Details

-We injected noises into the proprioceptive and exteroceptive observations.
+During training, we injected noise into the proprioceptive and exteroceptive observations to make the policy be robust against noisy real-world observations.
 For the proprioceptive observations, a uniform noise was injected at each time step.
-For the exteroceptive data, we classified three different noise ranges, constituting low, medium, and high noises.
-The proportion of these exteroceptive noise scales was set to $30\%$, $50\%$, and $20\%$, respectively.
-The magnitude of noises for each observation is summarized in Table~\ref{table:observation_noise}.
+For the exteroceptive data, we defined three different noise ranges, constituting low, medium, and high noise levels.
+The proportion of robots that operate with these exteroceptive noise scales during training was set to $30\%$, $50\%$, and $20\%$, for the low, medium, and high noise levels, respectively.

-Although observation noise is often easily handled by a controller that leverages only proprioception if trained with sufficient domain randomization, the learned controller exhibited increased sensitivity to disturbances in exteroception, primarily attributed to the rich information contained within exteroceptive measurements.
-Several issues, such as inaccurate extrinsic calibration and sensor noise, significantly deteriorated the controller's robustness.
-In robotics, auto-calibration is a highly desirable attribute, capable of enhancing system robustness.
-Consequently, we aimed to integrate this capability into the proposed multi-modal context encoder.

-To achieve this, we trained the multi-modal context encoder to explicitly predict extrinsic calibration errors within the exteroception data.
-This explicit error prediction serves a dual purpose within our framework.
-First, it provides guidance to human operators, enabling them to recalibrate the extrinsic parameters effectively.
-Concurrently, the multi-modal context encoder learns to discern and mitigate the impact of this calibration error, thus producing more accurate exteroception reconstructions.
-This proactive approach enhances the overall performance and resilience of the proposed system in the presence of exteroceptive disturbances.

-Throughout the training process, we introduced a randomization procedure for the extrinsic calibration parameters within the $SE(3)$ coordinate system at the beginning of each episode.
-These calibration parameters served as ground-truth values, challenging the multi-modal context encoder to predict them accurately.
-We proposed a customized perturbation model for the exteroception because we are exploiting the robot-centric height scan as the input for the encoder.
-The perturbation model consists of i) noise, ii) sensor alignment error, and iii) pruning.

-\paragraph{Noise model} The noise model is designed to mimic the characteristics of range measurement sensors such as LiDAR \rvc{sensors} or depth cameras.
-First, the distance between the sampled 3D robot-centric points to the body frame of the robot is measured as $\textbf{d}_t=[d^1_t\;\cdots{}\;d^i_t\;\cdots{}\;d^I_t] \in \mathbb{R}^{1 \times I}$, where $i$ indicates the $i$-th element and $I$~is the number of points per scan.
-Then, for the $i$-th point, an anisotropic Gaussian noise is applied to the point set $\textbf{p}_t=[\textbf{p}^1_t\;\cdots\;\textbf{p}^i_t\;\cdots\;\textbf{p}^I_t]\in\mathbb{R}^{3 \times I}$, where $\textbf{p}^i_t= $.
-The Gaussian noise is centered at the nominal noise level, and the variance is scaled according to the distance of each point to the robot.
-Practically, exteroceptive measurements in the real world exhibit higher noise when the terrains are very close to the sensor.
-Therefore, we formulate each noisy point as

-where $\mu$ and $\sigma^2$ are the nominal noise level and noise variance, respectively, with the subscripts $x$, $y$, and $z$ indicating that the elements correspond to the $x$, $y$, and $z$ axes.
-These noise parameters were sampled from a uniform distribution within the range specified in Table~\ref{table:point_noise} at the beginning of every episode.
-Afterwards, the point-wise noise in~\eqref{eq:noise_model} was sampled at every time step.